It's been about two years now since one-way streets were implemented in Honesdale.

 Jennings said another major problem with the streets is congestion.
 He said traffic can be backed up on Main Street from Fourth Street all the way to the bridge at 12th Street.

-Page 2 of 2 - Part of what led to the one-way streets was the fact a new bridge was erected on Church Street as part of the overall change.
+Part of what led to the one-way streets was the fact a new bridge was erected on Church Street as part of the overall change.

 In July 2011, Jennings, as chairman of the safety committee, outlined three major concerns he felt have resulted in the one-way streets.
 Those are: